How to get ramp-up ready

 The ramp-up challenge

-When airline passenger numbers started to climb in late 2021, no one knew just how fast demand for parts and materials would rebound.
+When airline passenger numbers started to climb in late 2021, no one knew just how fast demand for parts and materials would rebound, and in the years since demand has continued to sky-rocket.

 2